ngmatthew227/springboot_restapi/README.md

 ## Run on your computer

 1. Get into your folder path.
+2. Create a schema in MYSQL call: "rest_api_db"
+3. Edit the [application.properties](https://github.com/ngmatthew227/springboot_restapi/blob/master/src/main/resources/application.properties) with your MYSQL setting
-2. Run the project using the Spring Boot Maven plugin like so:
+4. Run the project using the Spring Boot Maven plugin like so:
 ```bash
 mvn spring-boot:run
 ```